wikimedia/mediawiki-extensions-Wikispeech/README.md

 This work was supported by the Swedish Post and Telecom Authority (PTS) through the grant "Wikispeech – en användargenererad talsyntes på Wikipedia" (2016–2017).

+This work was supported by the Swedish Post and Telecom Authority (PTS) through the grant "Talresursinsamlaren – För ett tillgängligare Wikipedia genom Wikispeech" (2019–2021).